microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 ## Success Criteria

-- Verify that you are able to open your function in a browser (you need the complete Function URL) and pass your name in the query string (i.e `?name=YourName`).
+- Verify that you are able to open your function in a browser (you need the complete Function URL).
 You should see a message like:
-*`Hello, YourName.
-This HTTP triggered function executed successfully.`*
+*`Hello, YourName!`*
 - Understand the basic parts of an Azure Function's code and how to publish it to an Azure Function App in Azure

 ## Learning Resources